ionos-cloud/terraform-provider-ionoscloud/docs/resources/target_group.md

 - `name` - (Required)[string] The name of the target group.
 - `algorithm` - (Required)[string] Balancing algorithm.
 - `protocol` - (Required)[string] Balancing protocol.
+- `protocol_version` - (Optional)[string] The forwarding protocol version.
+Value is ignored when protocol is not 'HTTP'.
 - `targets` - (Required)[list] Array of items in the collection
     - `ip` - (Required)[string] The IP of the balanced target VM.
     - `port` - (Required)[int] The port of the balanced target service; valid range is 1 to 65535.